 Creating and implementing a dynamic cyber security program, aligned with Regulation S-P and S-ID requirements, is a key element in gaining client trust and maintaining a full compliance program.

-Recently, we launched Fairview Cyber, a new company providing clients full-service vendor management, including: remote and onsite due diligence reviews and maintenance of an approved vendor list; complete drafting of cyber security policies and procedures; and ongoing penetration testing.
+Fairview Cyber provides clients full-service vendor management, including: remote and onsite due diligence reviews and maintenance of an approved vendor list; complete drafting of cyber security policies and procedures; and ongoing penetration testing.

 If your firm is seeking to supplement your cyber and vendor management support, Fairview Cyber can help.
 Contact us to learn more about what we can do for your business.